The Cool Stuff Collective

-The Cool Stuff Collective is a British children's television programme, which was produced for three series that aired on the ITV Network and CITV respectively from 13 September 2010 to 24 December 2011.
+The Cool Stuff Collective is a British children's television programme, which was produced for three series that aired on ITV and CITV respectively from 13 September 2010 to 24 December 2011.
 The show featured reviews of the latest and forthcoming video games, gadgets, films and music.
 CITV also broadcast a similar format programme called "Play The Game" in 2004.
 Sy Thomas presented the programme for the majority of its run, with Vicky Letch and The Blowfish later taking over for the final series.
+Each episode primary school aged children, known as the cool stuff committee, would review a range of pop culture items.